-Andrea Bowers, Rico Gatson, Eric Gottesman, Guerilla Girls, Monica Lundy & Walter Maciel, Gordon Parks, Shane Aslan Selzer, and the CMA Permanent Collection
+Andrea Bowers, Rico Gatson, Eric Gottesman, Guerilla Girls, Monica Lundy & Walter Maciel, Gordon Parks, Shane Aslan Selzer, CMA Permanent Collection

 Central to this exhibition is the study of ways in which artists have used visual representation to engage audiences beyond the art world.
 Conversely, these artists have also considered different modes of activism to question, protest, and engage within the institutions of art and use their work to produce evidence of inspirational activism, commentaries on injustice and as tools to prompt social change.
 These artists question the status quo, record and reflect protest, as well as injustices and hardship, drawing attention to the need for change.
 We, as the viewers, bear witness to this documentation and hopefully become encouraged to act.